JaKooLit/Ja_HyprLanD-dots/README.md

 Its the same dotfiles I am using for my desktop so check out accordingly on the configs

+folders and files on the config folder should be copied into your ~/.config/

 Ensure to make all in scripts as executable atleast in Arch

 known issues: